gw-vis/vishack/docs/source/concept.rst

 Why VISHack?
 ------------
-While the traditional works fine, VISHack provides a more systematic way to perform consistent system health checks conveniently.
+While the traditional method works fine, VISHack provides a more systematic way to perform consistent system health checks conveniently.
 Since it is powered by Python, it would be possible to automate system health checks, for example, with Guardian, which is a state-machine software used in KAGRA